How we review your support plan

 A friend or a family member can speak on your behalf if you wish.

-If you need help to express your views and wishes, find out how an advocate could help.
+If you need help to express your views and wishes, an advocate could help.

 Types of review